matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - Kurwa do pici: (litteral: That bitch is a prostitute) Turbo Fuck Off.
 Generally used to show that you are member of the finest society and the alpha male of the pack
 - Buzne: Faggot
 - Tepla: Lesbian
+- Čůrak: Dick / Dickhead / Son of a bitch

 ## Dutch
 - Kanker: (You are a) Cancer